If the Festival has inspired, enraptured and entertained you over the years, please think about including a gift in your will.

 You may however have a particular area of the Festival’s programme that you are passionate about and wish to channel your support towards.
 We ask that you contact us so that we can help ensure that your gift will be allocated as you wish, and to ensure that we will be able to comply with your wishes.
 Please see Remembering Festival Friends for examples of previous dedications.

-For further information and to discuss in confidence how your legacy can help the Festival and its long term future please phone Zuleika Brett, Individual Giving Manager +44 (0)131 473 2064 email@example.com
+For further information and to discuss in confidence how your legacy can help the Festival and its long term future please phone Julie Waugh, Senior Individual Giving Co-ordinator +44 (0)131 473 2064 email@example.com